Do You Need a CPA License Defense Attorney?

 - File a complaint and notice of a full hearing.

-The procedure to follow for getting your CPA license back depends on how you lost it in the first place, but generally, you will need to complete an application, pay both a filing fee and registration fee and provide proof that you have completed the requisite continuing education requirements and have not engaged in any conduct that would have resulted in revocation or suspension of a CPA license.
+- provide proof that you have completed the required continuing education requirements and have not engaged in any conduct that would have resulted in revocation or suspension of a CPA license